-In the thirty-second number of Antropologicheskij forum / Forum for Anthropology and Culture, published by the Museum of Anthropology and Ethnography of the Russian Academy of Sciences (Kunstkamera), the European University, St Petersburg, and the European Humanities Research Centre, University of Oxford, our ‘Forum’ (written round-table) will address the questions raised by the dividing line between public and private on the Internet and the impact of this upon research into human culture.
+In the thirty-fourth number of Antropologicheskij forum / Forum for Anthropology and Culture, published by the Museum of Anthropology and Ethnography of the Russian Academy of Sciences (Kunstkamera), the European University, St Petersburg, and the European Humanities Research Centre, University of Oxford, our ‘Forum’ (written round-table) will address recent debates in the anthropology of religion.
 We would like to invite you to respond to the questionnaire below.

 Editorial Office of the journal 'Forum for Anthropology and Culture':